T

 landmark

-A magnificent Gothic abbey church, the traditional place of coronation and burial site for British monarchs.
-Explore its rich history, stunning architecture, and famous tombs.
+A magnificent Gothic abbey church and UNESCO World Heritage Site, the traditional place of coronation and burial for British monarchs.
+Explore its rich history and stunning architecture.

 • Book tickets online in advance to save time.